 1:1 Match

 Census blocks that are predicted to be served by public water by the binary water use model (Figure 3) are ‘aggregated’ or ‘dissolved’ spatially, meaning they are combined with any contiguous blocks that are also estimated to be served by public water systems into larger polygons.
-These aggregated polygons are then spatially joined with facility locations from SDWIS, which include intakes, wells and treatment plants.
-If a single aggregated area can only be associated with facilities from a single public water system, that area is assigned to that PWSID.
+These aggregated polygons are then spatially joined with water system facility locations from SDWIS, which include intakes, wells and treatment plants.
+If a single aggregated area can only be associated with facilities from a single public water system, that area is assigned to the identified PWSID.

 Random Forest